Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 The content between the two tags is the content that will be hidden.

 Pay attention to the empty lines between the content and the tags!
-If you forget this, this component will not work!
+If you forget these, this component will not work!

 ### Label